jh3nd3rs0n/argmatey/README.md

          */

         /*
-         * Output when using the option "--version" :
+         * Output when using the command line option "--version" :
          *
          * base64 1.0
          *